The Author's Note at the other end of this document may serve as a more proper introduction, if you like.

 What is not Her?

 You are.
 I am.
 All is.
-Allow yourself to become Calm.
+Let yourself calm down.

 - Love is all that matters.